Influences on Style During the 1920s

 Instead, during the day semi-precious stones such as jade, turquoise, onyx and carnelian were preferred, usually in silver coloured castings.
 If sterling silver was too expensive, zinc, silver plate or nickel would be used.
 Yellow gold was rarely worn except for in Egyptian reproduction jewellery.

-1920’s Art Deco earrings were primarily worn to make a statement.
-Whether they were 1920’s stud earrings or long, dangling earrings- these pieces were made and worn to be noticed.
+1920s Art Deco earrings were primarily worn to make a statement.
+Whether they were 1920s stud earrings or long, dangling earrings- these pieces were made and worn to be noticed.
+You’ll notice that geometric shapes and patterns are prominent throughout the Art Deco period; check out our blog to learn why we are so drawn to geometric jewellery.

 Jodie Smith – Copywriter